phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 ###<a name="caching-tokens"></a>How to: Cache authentication tokens

-To prevent users from having to authenticate everytime they use your application, you can cache the current user identity after they log in.
+To prevent users from having to authenticate everytime they use run your application, you can cache the current user identity after they log in.
 You can then use this information to create the user directly and bypass the login process.
 To do this you must store the User ID and authentication token locally.
-However this data is sensitive, and it should be stored encrypted for safety in case the phone gets stolen.

-The user will then not have to login again until the token expires.
-So what happens if your token expires?
-In this case, when you try to use it to connect, you will get a 401 unauthorized response.
-The user must then log in to obtain new tokens.
-You can avoid having to write code to handle this in every place in your app that calls Mobile Servides by using filters, which allow you to intercept calls to and responses from Mobile Services.
-The filter code will then test the response for a 401, trigger the login process if needed, and then resume the request that generated the 401.
+With a cached token, a user will not have to login again until the token expires.
+When a user tries to login with an expired token, a 401 unauthorized response is returned.
+At this point, the user must then log in to obtain a new token.
+You can use filters to avoid having to write code that handles expired tokens whenever your app that calls your mobile service.
+Filters allow you to intercept calls to and responses from your mobile service.
+The code in the filter tests the response for a 401, triggers the login process if the token is expired, and then retries the request that generated the 401.

-In the following example, we are caching this information in the [KeyChain](https://developer.apple.com/library/mac/#documentation/security/Conceptual/keychainServConcepts/02concepts/concepts.html#//apple_ref/doc/uid/TP30000897-CH204-TP9)
+In the following example, we are caching this information securely in the [KeyChain](https://developer.apple.com/library/mac/#documentation/security/Conceptual/keychainServConcepts/02concepts/concepts.html#//apple_ref/doc/uid/TP30000897-CH204-TP9)

 	- (NSMutableDictionary *) createKeyChainQueryWithClient:(MSClient *)client andIsSearch:(bool)isSearch
 	{